How the Economy Will Look After the Coronavirus Pandemic

 The Normal Economy Is Never Coming Back

-by Adam Tooze, a history professor and director of the European Institute at Columbia University.
-His latest book is Crashed: How a Decade of Financial Crises Changed the World, and he is currently working on a history of the climate crisis.
+By Adam Tooze, a history professor and the director of the European Institute at Columbia University, and the author of Crashed: How a Decade of Financial Crises Changed the World

 As the lockdowns began, the first impulse was to search for historical analogies—1914, 1929, 1941?
 Since then, what has come ever more to the fore is the historical novelty of the shock we are living through.
 There is something new under the sun.
 And it is horrifying.

 The economic fallout defies calculation.
 Many countries face a far deeper and more savage economic shock than they have ever previously experienced.
 In sectors like retail, already under fierce pressure from online competition, the temporary lockdown may prove to be terminal.
 Many stores will not reopen, their jobs permanently lost.
 Millions of workers, small-business owners, and their families are facing catastrophe.
 The longer we sustain the lockdown, the deeper the economic scars, and the slower the recovery.

 What we thought we knew about the economy and finance has been radically disturbed.
 Since the shock of the 2008 financial crisis, there has been a lot of talk about the need to reckon with radical uncertainty.
 We now know what truly radical uncertainty looks like.